mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 For now, I leave the tutorial in the following PDF, without summarizing it here: [`Udacity_Render_Tutorial.pdf`](Udacity_Render_Tutorial.pdf).

+In order to see the steps followed to deploy the module project to [Render](https://render.com/), check the following section: [9.
+Excursus: Deployment to Render](#9-excursus-deployment-to-render).

 ## 5. API Deployment with FastAPI

 Topics covered: